buddhist-uni/buddhist-uni.github.io/_content/papers/the-celestial-coral-tree-and-the-noble-disciple_dhammadinna.md

 pages: "92--99"
 ---

+> ... the fourth meditative absorption, this is just like that tree gradually blooming.

-A translation of a discourse from the Chinese Ekottarika-āgama (Zengyi ahan jing 增壹阿含經, T 125).
+A translation of a discourse from the Chinese Ekottarika-āgama that parallels the  AN 7.69, the Pāricchattaka Sutta.